THE ART

 What to bring to the session

 Please just bring your curiosity and perhaps any photos of tracks and signs you’ve found that you might like to share to see if we can read the stories in them.
+Maybe you have questions about things you’ve noticed while wandering, or maybe you have pieced together the story from tracks and signs you’ve found.
+Come with all of these things and we will see what we can share and answer.
 Come prepared to make notes and draw.

 Our Workshop Feedback